All SQL courses are expected to adhere to DataCamp’s content guidelines.

 If any line of code (i.e., a long

 CASEstatement) spills onto a second line in the Exercise Preview (even if it’s less than 60 characters), break it into two lines and properly indent it.
 When viewing this, please keep in mind that we optimize for a 13-inch laptop screen.

 5. GROUP BY and ORDER BY column names (not numbers)

 We require SQL courses to group and order your queries by the specified column names/aliases rather than by a number.
 In select instances, such as advanced courses/case studies, we will allow this under specific conditions:

-- Confirm with your curriculum lead/content developer that this is appropriate and does not detract from students focusing on other topics.
+Confirm with your Curriculum Manager/Content Developer that this is appropriate and does not detract from students focusing on other topics.